KBFSantos/Fivem-Advanced-Trash-Collector-Job-VRP2/README.md

 * ✅ Dynamic Collection System: All map dumps are automatically identified and added to this script, without the need for any manual work.
 * ✅ Uniform System: To start the job the player needs to wear the uniform with an already defined set that currently uses the standard clothes, and automatically recognizes the character's gender.
 * ✅ Garage system: The script has its own garage system without needing any additional dependencies for vehicles.
-* ✅ Random Item Change: it's possible to set a random chance of finding some item while collecting garbage.
+* ✅ Random Item Chance: it's possible to set a random chance of finding some item while collecting garbage.

 ## Dependencies